Exploring America's Natural Treasures: A Guide to the Best National Parks

 Acadia National Park: Coastal Charm

-Features: Cadillac Mountain is the highest point on the US Atlantic coast and offers stunning sunrise views.
-The Park Loop Road provides easy access to many of the park's highlights.
-Hiking trails range from easy strolls along the coast to challenging climbs to mountain peaks.
-Carriage roads, built by John D. Rockefeller Jr., are perfect for biking and walking.
+Features: Cadillac Mountain is the tallest point on the United States Atlantic coast and has breathtaking views at sunrise.
+The Park Loop Road gives easy access to many of the parks highlights and scenic views.
+Hiking trails vary from easy coastal strolls to strenuous mountain climbs.
+Biking and walking are enjoyable on the carriage roads built by John D. Rockefeller Jr.

 Suggested Itinerary: